BGsalade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir -creats dir with permission 751 in the workinf directory chgrp school hello changes - the group ownership to sschool for the file hello chown vincent:staff -changes owner to vincent and group to staff.
+mkdir -m 751 my_dir -creats dir with permission 751 in the workinf directory chgrp school hello changes - the group ownership to sschool for the file hello chown vincent:staff -changes owner to vincent and group to staff. chown -h vincent:staff _hello  -changes the owner and group owner of _hello to vincent and staff respectivly